anujkmehrotra/akm-scripts/README.md

             alias bakpkg="sh (location of script file)/backup-pkgs.sh"

+Command   : bakpkg

 -----------------------------------------------------------------------------------------

-Script2   : backup.sh
+Script-3  : backup.sh

 Condition : Always creates fresh backup not incremental.

 Usage     : Takes backup of '/' with 'timeshift' and
             '/home' directories with some important System files.

+How to use: Make alias (bakup) in '.bashrc-personal' file. and call the script.

+            alias bakup="sh (location of script file)/backup.sh"

+Command   : bakup

 -----------------------------------------------------------------------------------------

-Script4   : install.sh
+Script-4  : install.sh

-Usage     : Some packages for your System.
+Usage     : Some packages for your newly installed System.
 (Other than ArcoLinux installation ISO)

 -----------------------------------------------------------------------------------------

-Script5   : is_installed.sh
+Script-5  : is_installed.sh

 Usage     : To check for any installed package in your System.
 Also it will offer you
             to install the package if it is not.